Graduate and Professional Courses FAQ

 - WWF – Prince Bernhard Scholarship Fund for Nature Conservation: Supports studies of environmentalists and conservationists from developing countries for postgraduate courses including short courses.
 Applicants seeking in-country training are prioritized.
 Scholarships up to $9,000 are awarded.

-- Wisconsin Churchill Memorial Trust Travel Fellowship Award: Awards for travel expenses of British citizens or UK residents who want to study topics for the benefit of their professional or the UK community.
+- Winston Churchill Memorial Trust Travel Fellowship Award: Awards for travel expenses of British citizens or UK residents who want to study topics for the benefit of their professional or the UK community.
 Awards up to $9,000.
 Travel must be for at least 4 weeks.
 Similar opportunity available for those from Australia/New Zealand.

-In addition, SMSC offers limited scholarships to applicants from any country through the Conservation Training Scholarship program.
+In addition, SMSC sometimes offers limited scholarships to applicants from any country through the Conservation Training Scholarship program.
 These are offered on a highly competitive basis, and typically do not cover all costs, so applicants should not rely on this as a primary source of funding.